SHANGHAI (Reuters)

 “We anticipate the PBOC will lower the one-year LPR by 40 basis points in 2025 and reduce the RRR by an additional 100 basis points, providing substantial liquidity support to the economy.”

-"We expect the central bank to cut the RRR by 0.25-0.5 percentage points by the end of the year to free up 500 billion yuan to 1 trillion yuan of funds… It can also take into account the liquidity arrangements for the Lunar New Year."
+“We expect the central bank to cut the RRR by 0.25-0.5 percentage points by the end of the year to free up 500 billion yuan to 1 trillion yuan of funds.
+It can also consider liquidity arrangements for the Lunar New Year.”

 The week-long Lunar New Year holidays in 2025 will start from January 28.